-My name is John Smith and I am beginning my second year on the BOD.
-I have owned two first gen Intrepids, three second gen Intrepids, and three 300m Specials.
-I actually came to the club by way of the DodgeIntrepid.Net forum.
-Many of the people from the club are there as well and I began to see many references to the club and this forum.
-At the time I had two 2003 Intrepid SXT.
-About three years ago, I also picked up a 2004 300m Special with a good body, but the motor had a spun bearing.
+This will be my third year on the BOD and fourth year in the club.
+I have owned two first gen Intrepids, three second gen Intrepids, and four 300m Specials.
+When I first came to the club, I had two 2003 Intrepid SXT.
+About three years ago, I also picked up my first 2004 300m Special with a good body, but the motor had a spun bearing.
 Having built many engines and done many transplants over the years, including a new engine in one of the Intrepids, I was up for the challenge.
 Fact of the matter is that I still haven’t installed the rebuilt engine yet even though it is ready to go in.
-In 2016, I bought my second 300m Special from a club member who was selling it and last year after arriving home from Carlisle, I purchase another Special.
+In 2016, I bought my second 300m Special from a club member who was selling it.
+In 2017 after arriving home from Carlisle, I purchase my 2002 Special, and upon returning from Carlisle in 2018 I picked up my latest 2004 Special.
 I am well entrenched in LH cars and thus the club at this point.
-It is my pleasure to give back for all of insight and advice that I have received!
+It is my pleasure to give back for all of the insight and advice that I have received!

 I live in Libertyville, IL, which is a northwest suburb of Chicago.
-I have been married to the same great woman, Cindy, for 40 years.
+I have been married to the same great woman, Cindy, for 42 years.
 We have three grown children and two grandchildren.
 I am currently a real estate agent after a long and successful career as a Regional Service Director for a major worldwide high-speed printer company.
-My passion is working on my cars.
-After kind of sitting back for a couple of years.
-As the big 25th celebration unfolds at Carlisle, I look forward to meeting many of you and moving the club in a forward direction.
+My passion has always been working on my cars and helping others fix theirs as well.
+I look forward to meeting many of you, renewing old friendships, and moving the club in a forward direction.